 This experiment was relatively small, but we're looking forward to building on its promise.
 We'll be running further tests in 2020 with the goal of increasing voter turnout and helping organizations have an impact in the most cost-effective way.

-As your organization is also preparing for 2020, be sure to secure a time to talk with our team about your digital organizing and communication goals.
-To reserve a call with us, visit acmstrategies.com/schedule-a-call.
+As your organization is also preparing for the next election, be sure to secure a time to talk with our team about your digital organizing and communication goals.
+To reserve a call with us, visit acmstrategies.com/book-a-call.